Home » Practice Areas » Truck Accident Lawyer in New York » Garbage Truck Accident Lawyer in New York

 How Long Do I Have to File a Garbage Truck Accident Claim in New York?

-Municipal garbage trucks: 90 days.
-This is the most critical deadline.
-A Notice of Claim must be filed with the correct government entity within 90 days of the accident under General Municipal Law §50-e.
-The lawsuit must follow within 1 year and 90 days.
-Missing the 90-day notice deadline almost always results in permanent dismissal.
-In New York City, the Notice of Claim is filed with the NYC Comptroller's Office.
-In upstate municipalities, the Notice is filed with the city clerk, town clerk, or county attorney.
+City or county-owned garbage truck: You must file a formal written notice within 90 days of the accident.
+Your lawsuit must then be filed within one year and 90 days.
+In New York City, the notice goes to the NYC Comptroller's Office.
+In upstate areas, it is filed with the city clerk, town clerk, or county attorney.

 ACT NOW BEFORE YOUR 90-DAY DEADLINE EXPIRES